Maximum Cut Parameterized by Crossing Number: Algorithm

 Our main idea for computing the maximum cut in an embedded weighted graph is to eliminate its crossings one by one.
 In the end, we use a \MCA for planar graphs.
 We first introduce a slight variant of \MC: \begin{defi}[Partially-Fixed Maximum Cut, \PFMC]\ Given an edge weighted graph $G=(V,E,c)$ and a set of \emph{fixed} edges $F\subseteq E$, find a cut of maximum value that contains all elements of $F$. \end{defi} A cut is \emph{feasible} if it contains $F$.
 A \PFMC instance is \emph{infeasible} if it does not allow a feasible cut.
 It is easy to see that an instance is infeasible if and only if $F$ contains a cycle of odd length.
 We denote a maximum objective value by $\pfmc(G,F)$, and let $\pfmc(G,F)=-\infty$ for infeasible instances.

-Observe that (as for \MC) we do not need to consider a given crossing configuration as part of the problem description; however, we will always attach such a configuration to the graph under consideration.
+Observe that (as for \MC) we do not need to consider a given crossing configuration $\mathcal{X}$ as part of the problem description (see Corollary~\ref{crFPTcor}).
+However, since having $\mathcal{X}$ allows for simplifications and a better running time, we will for now assume that we are given the graph together with a crossing configuration $\mathcal{X}$.\footnote{\changed{As noted above, we may assume that no such $\mathcal{X}$ ever specifies ``touching points''; we can reduce such configurations whenever our algorithm retrieves a new crossing configuration.}} We will explain later how to remove this assumption in Corollary~\ref{crFPTcor}.

 Given any edge $vw$ with weight $c_{vw}$ in a \PFMC instance, we define the operation to \emph{bisubdivide $vw$ at $v$} as follows: Subdivide $vw$ twice, i.e., replace $vw$ by a path of length $3$ with two new degree-2 nodes.
 We denote the new node incident to $v$ or $w$ by $\N{v}$ or $\N{w}$, respectively.
 We consider the notation $\N{\ \cdot \ }$ an operand.\footnote{Observe that per recursion step, we will bisubdivide at most one edge per incident node (recall that adjacent edges never cross in good drawings).
-Thus, the above simple notation in unambiguous.
+Thus, the above simple notation is unambiguous.
 In the graphs of the subproblems, see below, we may assume the nodes to be named afresh, and thus we may again perform bisubdivisions without creating notational ambiguity.}

 The edges $v\N{v}$ and $\N{v}\N{w}$ have weight $0$, $\N{w}w$ retains the weight $c_{vw}$.
 Furthermore, we add $v\N{v},\N{v}\N{w}$ to $F$, and if $vw\in F$, we replace it in $F$ by $\N{w}w$.
 Clearly, both $v\N{v},\N{v}\N{w}$ will be in any feasible cut; node $\N{w}$ will always lie in the same partition set as $v$, and $\N{v}$ in the other (cf. Figure \ref{fig:G'}).
 Most importantly this gives: